pgailinas/videoqa-representation-comparison/docs/index.md

 The project evaluates three complementary VideoQA pipelines.
 The first establishes a baseline using Qwen2-VL and the original NExT-QA videos.
 The second performs representation-based VideoQA using pretrained `clip_video` representations together with shared `clip_text` representations.
 The third evaluates self-supervised `autoencoder_video` representations using the same shared `clip_text` representations.

-Both representation-based pipelines use an identical Fusion MLP classifier, multiple-choice prediction workflow, and evaluation methodology.
-This experimental design isolates the effect of the video representation while minimizing differences introduced by the downstream inference architecture.
+Both representation-based pipelines use the same shared `clip_text` question-answer representations and a common evaluation framework.
+The active representation-based experiment may use cosine similarity or one of several learned multimodal fusion classifiers, allowing both the video representation source and the prediction method to be evaluated independently.

 Experiments are conducted using a two-stage methodology consisting of development-mode experimentation followed by full-dataset evaluation.
 Shared `clip_text` and `clip_video` representation datasets are generated once and reused across experiments, while `autoencoder_video` representations remain experiment-specific.
 The repository provides a reproducible notebook-driven research environment for investigating representation learning and downstream VideoQA performance.